 Tips and Tricks of Android Studio

 No prizes for guessing!
-In this blog, we will look upon some of the Tips and Tricks of Android Studio.
+In this blog, we will look upon some of the Tips and Tricks of Android Studio that will speed up your work even faster.
 It is rightly said that:

 A sword never kills anybody; it is a tool in the killer’s hand.